 In Toronto, there may be the likely possibility of car accidents involving icy roads due to inclement weather.
 There are areas in the north of the province where the roads are not as well maintained as the more populated areas.
 The significant temperature changes that occur between seasons have a tremendous effect on the roads.

 The changes create potholes, affect ice formation, and there is wear and tear generally on the road surface.
 Toronto car accidents involving icy roads can have serious consequences, and if you have been involved in one, you should seek compensation to help your recovery.
-An experienced accident lawyer can fight for your rights to recover damages.
+Our Toronto car accident lawyers may be able to recover damages.

 Preventative Measures and Warning Signs